- Influenza must be notified by pathology services in writing within 5 days of laboratory confirmation.

 Control of contacts

-Control of contacts may be of benefit in high-risk populations, who should be advised to seek medical advice on prophylaxis and to seek early medical review if symptoms develop.
+Contacts at high risk of developing severe disease should be advised to seek medical advice on prophylaxis and early medical review if symptoms develop.

 Control of environment